Liron-Almog/Calculator/README.md

 # calculator

-The project presents a simple calculator calculator using HTML ,CSS and JavaScripts.
+The project presents a simple calculator.